Faire/ui-assignment/README.md

 ### Context

-Faire is a marketplace that connects wholesale makers (wholesalers) with retail stores.
+Faire is a marketplace that connects wholesale makers with retail stores.
 There is a wide variety of makers and products available on the Faire platform and so creating user interfaces that allow retailers to find relevant products effectively is vital to our success.

 ### Assignment Description

 The goal of this assignment is to consume Faire's public APIs in order to build a compelling user interface to allow a retailer to effortlessly discover all of Faire's makers and products.

 For inspiration, please familiarize yourself with Faire's own web UI: https://www.faire.com/category/All

+How you choose to accomplish this goals is up to you - your creativity is welcome!

 ### API endpoints